 modify() function, as a modifier template.
 This template will appear as a new

-entry in the list of available modifiers, allowing you to easily access your user-defined modifier in the future.
+entry in the list of available modifiers, allowing you to easily access the user-defined modifier in the future.